alibaba/EasyCV/README.md

 ## What's New
+[🔥 2022.12.02] bevformer-base is NDS+0.8 on nuscenes val, and the inference speed is increased by 42% after pai-blade optimization.

-[🔥 Latest News] We have released our YOLOX-PAI that achieves SOTA results within 40~50 mAP (less than 1ms).
+[🔥 2022.08.31] We have released our YOLOX-PAI that achieves SOTA results within 40~50 mAP (less than 1ms).
 And we also provide a convenient and fast export/predictor api for end2end object detection.
 To get a quick start of YOLOX-PAI, click [here](docs/source/tutorials/yolox.md)!

 * 31/08/2022 EasyCV v0.6.0 was released.
   -  Release YOLOX-PAI which achieves SOTA results within 40~50 mAP (less than 1ms)